Cashless society: History

-Early ideas of a cashless society were expressed by Edward Bellamy in his novel Looking Backward.
+Early ideas of a cashless economy were expressed by Edward Bellamy in his novel Looking Backward.
 The trend towards the use of non-cash transactions and settlement in daily life began during the 1990s when electronic banking became common.
-By the 2010s digital payment methods were widespread in many countries, with examples including intermediaries such as PayPal, digital wallet systems such as Apple Pay, contactless and NFC payments by electronic card or smartphone, and electronic bills and banking, all in widespread use.
+By the 2010s, digital payment methods were widespread in many countries, with examples including intermediaries such as PayPal, digital wallet systems such as Apple Pay, contactless and NFC payments by electronic card or smartphone, and electronic bills and banking, all in widespread use.
 At this point cash had become actively disfavored in some kinds of transaction which would historically have been very ordinary to pay with physical tender, and larger cash amounts were in some situations treated with suspicion, due to its versatility and ease of use in money laundering and financing of terrorism.
 Additionally, payment with a large amount of cash has been actively prohibited by some suppliers and retailers, to the point of coining the expression of a "war on cash".

 The 2016 United States User Consumer Survey Study claims that 75% of respondents preferred a credit or debit card as their payment method while only 11% of respondents preferred cash.

 Since the founding of both companies in 2009, digital payments can now be made by methods such as Venmo and Square.
 Venmo allows individuals to make direct payments to other individuals without having cash accessible.
 Square is an innovation that allows primarily small businesses to receive payments from their clients.

 By 2016, only about 2% of the value transacted in Sweden was by cash, and only about 20% of retail transactions were in cash.
 Fewer than half of bank branches in the country conducted cash transactions.
 The move away from cash is attributed to banks convincing employers to use direct deposit in the 1960s, banks charging for checks starting in the 1990s, banks launching the convenient Swish smartphone-to-phone payment system in 2012, and the launch of iZettle for small merchants to accept credit cards in 2011.